FullStackWithLawrence/production-ready-aws-eks/README.md

 # The Most Important Kubernetes Video You'll Ever Watch

+This is the source code for FullStackWithLawrence Youtube Video -- "????".

 Terraform scaffolding to create a production-ready Kubernetes cluster running inside its own VPC.
 Sets up spot pricing for EC2 instances, and installs and configures commonly needed packages including:

 - nginx-ingress-controller